FlippieCoetser/Authenticate/README.md

 # Authenticate R Package

-This repository contains an plugin for R Shiny that allows users to authenticate using username and password.
-The plugin supports both login and registration features.
+This repository contains a plugin for R Shiny that allows users to authenticate using a username and password.
+The plugin provides both login and registration capabilities.

 Note: This package heavily depends on R `Storage` package.
-Current the storage package provide both `odbc` and `in-memory` type data stores.
+Currently, the storage package provides both `odbc` and `in-memory` type data stores.

 ## Installation

 At the time of writing this README, the package is not available on CRAN.
-To install the package, you can use the `devtools` package to either install the package directly from Github or Build and Install locally.
+To install the package, you can use the `devtools` package to either install the package directly from GitHub or Build and Install it locally.

-### Install from Github
+### Install from GitHub

 1. Use the `devtools` package to install the package directly from Github: